nzfeng/gperftools/README.md

 ## Building the library ##

+First, please read [INSTALL](./INSTALL) to ensure all the dependencies have been met.
+In short, you will need to install libtool and libunwind.
+Then, run `./autogen.sh` to generate the `configure` script before moving on.

 We have a `do_configure.sh` script containing our build options under the build directory.
 This script controls where libtcmalloc is installed to, whether any of the special Mallacc instructions are used (a compile-time decision), and